huyle199/Terraform-Technical-Challenge/README.md

-asg.tf: This file will define the launch template and autoscaling group ec2.tf: This file will define the standalone redhat ec2
+asg.tf: This file will define the launch template and autoscaling group

+ec2.tf: This file will define the standalone redhat ec2

+network.tf: This file will define the vpc, subnets in different availability zone, internet gateway, route table and define the security groups

+iam.tf: This file will define read and write roles, combine them together into 1 profile.

+s3.tf: This file will define the buckets and lifecycle rules.

+load_balancer.tf: This will define the application load balancer, set up the listener and target group to forward traffic to the ASG

+variables.tf: This file will define the variables that can be referenced throughout all the files.